Pros / You can adjust your speed manually and go at your own pace with this program.

 As you complete the exercises, the software displays sections of the practice text as highlighted word groups.
 This helps your eyes focus on a chunk of words at a time instead of seeing all the text on the screen.

 This software program only allows for one user, which, if that is all you need, can be a good option.
-But if you are looking for speed-reading software for your organization, then one that allows for multiple users may be a better fit.
+But if you are looking for speed-reading software for your organization, then one that allows for multiple users, like AceReader, may be a better fit.

 This software lets you take an initial speed assessment test to see your baseline reading speed.
 It also tracks your speed as you progress through the program so you can see your progress.
 It does not, however, record test scores.